MattDEV02/MarketNexus/README.md

   with your google account.
 Furthermore, sensitive data present in the configuration files has been hidden via environment variables.

+- **Emails and Web notifications:** The User can receive an email if he/she forgot his/her username, sell a Product and more.
+The User can also receive web notifications when another User publish a new Sale on the site.

 - **Tested:** The project is tested with Junit tests.

 - **Modularity:** The project is divided in many logic modules, packages, fragments, directories and global variables...

 - **Tooltips guide Display:** There are many tooltips and popups that guide the User in the site.
 There is also a FAQs page.

+- **Real-time AI chatbot:** There is a real-time AI chatbot that can help the User in the site.

 - **Language:** There is the English language at the moment and a bit of internationalization.